Having limited choices in something can be frustrating.

 However, unlike LastPass, Dashlane can only store passwords, notes, cards, and online identities.

-And everything is encrypted using military-grade AES 256-bit encryption with the option to enable two-factor authentication.
+And everything is encrypted using military-grade AES 256-bit encryption with the option to enable two-step authentication.

 Dashlane is also excellent in auto-filling web forms and payment details.
 But what makes it stand out is its comprehensive audit report and VPN.

-Unlike other tools, Dashlane not just points out the weak and duplicate credentials, but it also scans the dark web to see if your online accounts or email address has ever been compromised.
+Unlike other tools, Dashlane doesn’t just point out the weak and duplicate password credentials, but it also scans the dark web to see if your online accounts or email address has ever been compromised.

 Similarly, the private VPN helps you hide your identity and unlock restricted sites while surfing the web.
 This is something only Dashlane offers to its users.